 What are some examples of Content Marketing?

 One of the popular examples could be Coke’s “Share A Coke” campaign which gave the consumers, an opportunity to personalize the drink with the names on the bottle.
-Hubspot is another example of doing Content Marketing the right way, it not only started to write blogs about topics that people care about but also used multiple forms of content to ensure its presence, like e books, educational content, and videos for Facebook etc. Another company that went a notch higher is Zomato.
+Hubspot is another example of doing Content Marketing the right way, it not only started to write blogs about topics that people care about but also used multiple forms of content to ensure its presence, like ebooks, educational content, and videos for Facebook, etc. Another company that went a notch higher is Zomato.
 It knows how to persuade people well- it takes references from popular culture and relates them to ordering food.
 Now you know why you have downloaded their app!

 How does Content Marketing work?

 Converting visitors to customers is an organic and long process.
 It begins by curating valuable content which answers the audience’s questions.
-Next in line is the sharing part of it- optimizing it in the search results and posting it on various social media platforms to make sure that when people search for the information, they come across your content and find it useful in some or the other manner.
+Next in line is the sharing part of it- optimizing it in the search results and posting it on various social media platforms to make sure that when people search for the information, they come across your content and find it useful in some of the other manner.
 This is where the trust-building process begins!
 If you have offered valuable content, it is likely that the reader will keep coming back to you time and again.
 Such leads can be seen as potential customers.
 Even if they don’t buy your product or services right away, they will reach out to you whenever they’re ready to make the purchase.

 What are the best ways to do Content Marketing?

 There may be numerous tactics that are floating across the web.
 Yet, some ways remain classic and never go wrong.
 Firstly, planning your content is extremely important to maintain its quality and quantity.
 Next, it is crucial to know your audience and identify their mindset.
 Time and place matter- publishing the right content at the right time and platform makes all the difference.
-At last, but not least, experimenting and optimizing can help in generating better customer experience and eventually better conversions.
+At last, but not least, experimenting and optimizing can help in generating a better customer experience and eventually better conversions.

 Making conversions happen is a long haul!
 Marketers need to walk on a tightrope to score their content as they need to bother about the search engine rankings and at the same time provide something valuable to the audience.
 Remember, not to deviate from the formula of frequency, consistency, persuasion, and human touch when it comes to establishing your digital presence.
 Even though it is not a tailor-made strategy, it can make your business life easier!